-4. Major Problems/Issues
+Major Problems/Issues

-- 1. Stormwater/Early Design Changes in Package A have resulted in a thirteen-month delay to the Project's construction substantial completion date to August 7, 2019.
-MWAA reported the thirteen-month time delay claim was settled .
-The additional construction costs related to the Stormwater/Early Design Changes have yet to be finalized. - 2.
-On December 19, 2019, the Senior Vice President of the Project stated that the Maintenance Yard opening date has been delayed at least 115 days.
-WMATA has stated they cannot open rail service without the yard.
-An updated Project schedule has yet to be developed. - 3.
-Five overhead bridge cranes purchased for installation in the Service and Inspection Building at the Yard do not meet Buy America requirements (b) (5)
+1. Stormwater/Early Design Changes in Package A have resulted in a thirteen-month delay to the Project's construction substantial completion date to August 7, 2019.
+MWAA reported the Package A contractor's thirteen-month time delay claim was settled for \$95M.
+The additional construction costs related to the Stormwater/Early Design Changes have yet to be finalized; although, the Package A Contractor's Request for Change (RFC) was valued at \$21.8 million